sematext/docs/docs/logagent/cli-parameters.md

 logagent -s -i $LOGSENE_TOKEN --rtailWebPort 8080 --rtailPort 9999 /var/log/*.log
 ```

-And of course you can combine rtail and Logagent in the traditional way, simply connect both via Unix pipes.
+And of course, you can combine rtail and Logagent in the traditional way, simply connect both via Unix pipes.
 An example with rtail and Logsene storage and charts:
 ![](http://g.recordit.co/usjLitb3Dd.gif)